 Your Job: Maximizing the “Try Anything” Window

-However, once toddlerhood begins, the “neophobic response” kicks in and they suddenly become adverse to new foods.
+However, once toddlerhood begins, the “neophobic response” kicks in and kids suddenly become averse to new foods.
 In fact, even a slight variation of a familiar food (real apples vs. applesauce, for example) can result in rejection.
-This aversion peaks around 18 months.
-During this time, your child may even reject foods that she previously accepted (crrrap, and you were doing so good!).
+Slam.
+This aversion peaks around 18 months, and during this time your child may even reject foods she previously accepted (crrrap, and you were doing so good!).
 It alwaaaays happens right around the time you are bragging to all your friends about how much your baby looooves vegetables – ha!

 Why is this?
-Think back to our ancestors living in the woods.
+Evolution, maybe: think back to our ancestors living in the woods.
 It would be quite dangerous, from an evolutionary perspective, for a toddling child to walk around the forest sampling new things (poisonous mushrooms, berries, etc.).
 Thus, the aversion to new flavors in toddlerhood may be a survival mechanism [who knows].